Join us on the journey to enable millions of businesses to personalize and orchestrate better customer experiences!

 The Test app in sandbox button is enabled whenever an App Configuration passes validation.
 This button will open a new tab with your app loaded in your sandbox account.
 As you test your app in ActiveCampaign, real-time logs are available back in the editor.
 Use these logs to debug your configuration.
 Make any changes you need to your App Configuration, save, and then re-upload to the sandbox to test your changes.

-When you are satisfied with your app, submit the app for review.
+When you are satisfied with your app, you may submit the app for review.
+Please review the CX App Submission Guidelines.
 You can submit your app for review from App Studio Home or the Configuration Toolbox.
 Our team will review your app.
 If we find any issues, we will contact you and help you fix them quickly and easily.
 You can view your app’s progression through our review process from App Studio Home.
 If you submit your app for review but want to make a change to your configuration, you can withdraw your app in App Studio Home and re-submit when you are ready.

 You have two options when releasing your app.